Generating Less Certain Adversarial Examples Improves Robust Generalization

-Moreover, we measure the variance of the class probabilities of the predicted labels, denoted as \textit{label-level variance}, with respect to the training-time adversarial examples for each ground-truth category in Figure~\ref{subfigure: variance_comparison_labels}.
-In particular, we observe that the \emph{Best Model} with better robust generalization performance exhibits a lower label-level variance than that of the \emph{Last Model}, which is consistent with the results illustrated in Figure~\ref{figure: heatmaps_at_res}.
-Even though the label-level variance best characterizes the predicted label distribution and reflects how certain the training-time generated adversarial examples are, such statistics are on a classwise distribution level, which is not easy to optimize.
-Therefore, we propose an alternative logit-level definition, termed as \emph{adversarial certainty}, to capture the certainty of a model in classifying the adversarial examples generated by some attack method (e.g., PGD-Attack), where a lower value indicates lower model certainty in predicting adversarial examples: \begin{definition}[Adversarial Certainty] Let $\cX$ be the input space and $\cY$ be the label space.
+To numerically summarize our findings from the heatmaps, we measure the variance of the class probabilities of the predicted labels, denoted as \emph{label-level variance}, with respect to the training-time adversarial examples for each ground-truth category in Figure~\ref{subfigure: variance_comparison_labels}.
+A lower label-level variance indicates the prediction confidences of different labels are closer, which corresponds to less certainty.
+More specifically, we observe that the \emph{Best Model} with better robust generalization performance exhibits a lower label-level variance than that of the \emph{Last Model}, which is consistent with the results illustrated in Figure~\ref{figure: heatmaps_at_res}.
+Even though the label-level variance can characterize how certain the training-time generated adversarial examples are, such statistics are on a class level, which is not easy for optimization.
+Thus, we propose the following logit-level definition, termed as \emph{adversarial certainty}, to capture the certainty of a model in classifying the adversarial examples generated by itself, where a lower score of adversarial certainty suggests the model has a stronger ability to generate less certain adversarial inputs: \begin{definition}[Adversarial Certainty] Let $\cX$ be the input space and $\cY=\{1,2,\ldots,m\}$ be the label space.
 Suppose $\mu$ is the underlying distribution and $\cS$ is a set of sampled examples.
-Let $\eps\geq 0$, $\Delta$ be the perturbation metric and $\cA$ be some specific attack method for generating adversarial examples.
-For any neural network $M_{\theta}:\cX\rightarrow\cY$, we define the \emph{adversarial certainty} of $M_{\theta}$ with respect to $\cS$ and $\cA$ as:
+Let $\eps\geq 0$, $\Delta$ be the perturbation metric.
+For any $f_\theta:\cX\rightarrow\cY$, we define the \emph{adversarial certainty} of $f_\theta$ as: